TMcGuckian/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Thomas McGuckian is a sessional lecturer in the School of Behavioural and Health Sciences at Australian Catholic University, Brisbane, Australia.
-While completing his PhD, which investigated the visual exploratory actions of youth football players, he has gained vast teaching experience across a range of sports science disciplines.
-His main teaching and research interests are in skill aquisition and motor control, sport and exercise psychology, and how these disciplines combine in the area of coaching science.
+I am a sessional lecturer in the School of Behavioural and Health Sciences at Australian Catholic University, Brisbane, Australia.
+While completing my PhD, which investigated the visual exploratory actions of youth football players, I have gained vast teaching experience across a range of sports science disciplines.
+My main teaching interests are in skill aquisition and motor control, sport and exercise psychology, and coaching science.
+My main research interests are in visual scanning, training design and the development of decision-making and situation awareness.

+You can find my a list of [my publications here](/publication) and a series of [guides and videos here](/courses).

+If you would like to get in touch, please use the contact options at the bottom of the page.
+I am interested to hear any ideas about future research or applied opportunities, and welcome feedback on my research and the content on this website.